-After breakfast, disembark in Papeete and tour Tahiti before transferring to the airport for your flight home.
-(B,L)
+After breakfast, disembark in Papeete and tour Tahiti before transferring to the airport for your overnight flight home.

 Accompanying each expedition is a diverse team of experts — from naturalists to regional specialists — who will share their knowledge and insights on the wildlife, landscapes, and local culture.
 See one of the members of our extraordinary team below.

 Ralph Lee Hopkins